Image credit: Pexels

 The odds aren’t necessarily as stacked up against you as you’d think, and you can play simpler games (think CandyCrush) for those nights when blackjack is just too much of a stretch.

-Filling in brand surveys and acting as a mystery shopper (which you can do online) won’t make you rich in a week, but it’s a handy way to earn some money and get good value vouchers and money-off deals too.
+Filling in surveys and acting as a mystery shopper (which you can do online) won’t make you rich in a week, but it’s a handy way to earn some money and get good value vouchers and money-off deals too.
+Here are some of the best survey sites for you to check out.

 Slightly different, is the more technical UX/usability testing that many web and app development projects require (and pay for).
 Signing up for user testing groups and sites is another easy thing to do when the kids have gone to bed.